*ABBR, Abbr, String

 (or with a comma and appended data), and the program will substitute the string

-for Abbr
+String for Abbr as

 the line is executed.
 Up to 100 abbreviations may exist at any time and are